 James read Classics with Linguistics as a Foundation Scholar at Queens' College, Cambridge.
-He completed the Postgraduate Diploma in Law in 2011 and Bar Professional Training Course in 2012 at the City Law School and was called to the Bar of England and Wales by the Inner Temple with an Open Exhibition in 2012.
-He completed the Jersey Bar exams and was called to the Jersey Bar in 2015.
+He was called to the Bar of England and Wales in 2012, to the Jersey Bar in 2015 and the Cayman Islands Bar in 2016.

 2012 - England and Wales (non-practising)